PyO3/maturin/guide/src/project_layout.md

 The data folder may have the following subfolder:

- * `data`: The contents of this folder will simply be unpacked into the virtualenv
+ * `data`: The contents of this folder will simply be unpacked into the virtualenv.
+Use with care and also consider alternatives before using.
  * `scripts`: Treated similar to entry points, files in there are installed as standalone executable
  * `headers`: For `.h` C header files
  * `purelib`: This also exists, but seems to be barely used
  * `platlib`: This also exists, but seems to be barely used
+ * `extra-src`: Custom maturin extension.
+Similar to data, but files will be unpacked into the site-packages directory in the virtualenv.
+Use with care and also consider alternatives before using.

 If you add a symlink in the data directory, we'll include the actual file so you more flexibility